Phileosopher/commonplace/groups-large.md

 Members' awareness of each large-scale decision ripples outward like a [trend](trends.md) at the speed of [technology](technology.md).
 It has a formative time with sub-leaders, then transitions outward to the majority, with the laggards *never* aware of the decision.
 This trend sticks proportional to the [leadership skills](mgmt-1_why.md) of the top leader.

 Low-ranking members have *much* less freedom than if they were in a [smaller group](groups-small.md), since the leadership redirects most of the lower ranks' [power](power.md) to other [purposes](purpose.md).
 Low-rank members won't usually [trust](trust.md) their large group much, since they're not given much freedom, but they [pretend to](image.md) well enough that most leaders don't realize this.

+Over time, large groups must make dramatic [decisions](decisions.md) that transform everyone in the group.
+There are many factors to consider, so most successful leaders consume [high-quality](values-quality.md) [creations](creations.md), sharpen their [intuition](mind-feelings.md), and [trust](trust.md) it profusely.
+This usually works, but a leader's bad day through the [influence](power-influence.md) of 1 relatively unimportant person's failure can affect thousands or *millions* of people.

+APPLICATION: As groups scale, leaders must adopt a hands-off approach.
+They must make better [decisions](decisions.md) over the people they appoint, and fewer decisions about anything anyone actually *[does](results.md)*.

 ## Subcultures